-I) A smart CCIC concept providing access to Member States to maritime information systems and applications, in line with the operational and user requirements
+L - A smart CCIC concept providing access to Member States to maritime information systems and applications, in line with the operational and user requirements

-The suite of available operational systems is as follows:
+The suite of available operational systemss is as follows:

-EFCA Fishnet
+· EFCA Fishnet

 The system is a secure collaboration portal used for accessing the other operational applications within the EFCA-FIS.
 It was originally designed to provide the single-sign-on means of access to the EFCA suite of applications.

 It is a modular web-based system that provides a virtual office-like environment designed to support the transfer of information by various means such as voice, video, email and instant messaging.
 It also includes tools for collaborative document writing, a calendar and a mission planner.
 As in previous years, Fishnet was used for operational coordination during the JDPs.
 However, during 2015 the use of the system was extended to also include the distribution of documents to the EFCA Administrative Board meetings, external experts and Regional Groups.
 During the last part of 2016, EFCA commissioned a study to review the Big Blue Button (BBB) video conferencing (VC) component within Fishnet in order to assess its continued suitability.
 Following this review, it was decided to continue with the Big Blue Button tool but to upgrade to a later version to provide increased security.
-In addition, the review also suggested including an additional VC tool within Fishnet to provide users with a choice of VC options.
+In addition, the review also suggested including an additional VC tool within Fishnet to provide users with a choice of VC options. by the relevant SCIPs.
+During 2015, EFCA received and processed approximately 21 million VMS positions.